EU wary of violence in Belarus election

 Lukashenko should "avoid using force against peaceful protesters", EU foreign relations chief Josep Borrell also said.

-Large crowds are expected in central Minsk on Sunday in a vote marked by the late emergence of a popular opposition candidate, Svetlana Tikhanovskaya, whose rally drew 63,000 people ahead of the weekend.
+Large crowds were expected in central Minsk on Sunday evening after a vote marked by the late emergence of a popular opposition candidate, Svetlana Tikhanovskaya, whose rally drew 63,000 people ahead of the weekend.

-The last time Belarus saw a flare up in violence and political jailings was after elections in 2010, which prompted EU sanctions.
+The last time Belarus saw a flare-up in political violence was after rigged elections in 2010, which prompted EU sanctions.

-But the run-up to Sunday has already been marked by what international charity Amnesty International called a "brutal crackdown by Belarusian law enforcement".
+But the run-up to Sunday has already seen what international charity Amnesty International called a "brutal crackdown by Belarusian law enforcement".

 Lukashenko has jailed, disqualified, or forced into exile other opposition leaders.

-He has also jailed 1,300 other people, according to Viasna, a Belarusian human rights group.
+He has also imprisoned 1,300 other people, according to Viasna, a Belarusian human rights group.

 And his police have been doing it using "excessive force", Amnesty International said.